turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/stacks_methods_and_program_flow.markdown

 Now, get with a partner and try to walk through the stack modeling exercise from before.

-Hint 1: We'll probably see a lot of stack frams for the same `fibonacci` method - that's ok.
+* Hint 1: We'll probably see a lot of stack frams for the same `fibonacci` method - that's ok.
+It may help you to number or otherwise label them to keep things straight.
-Hint 2: When evaluating something like an `+` statement, the left side needs to evaluate fully before the right side starts evaluating
+* Hint 2: When evaluating something like an `+` statement, the left side needs to evaluate fully before the right side starts evaluating

 ## Part 2 - The Stack, Method Scopes, and Return Values